U.S. Army and Polish Artillerymen work together during Dynamic Front

-Lt.
-Col. Douglas Mcdonough, 1st Battalion, 82nd Field Artillery Regiment commander, speaks on his Regiment's mission during Dynamic Front on Forward Operating Site Torun, Poland, Nov.
-18, 2024.
+U.S. Army 1st Battalion, 82nd Field Artillery Regiment, and Polish Land Forces 2nd Battalion, 1st Field Artillery ‘Masurian’ Regiment, work together during Dynamic Front on Forward Operating Site Torun, Poland, Nov.
+15-20, 2024.
 Dynamic Front takes place from Nov.
 4-24 in Finland, Estonia, Germany, Poland, and Romania, and demonstrates NATO’s ability to share fire missions, target information, and operational graphics from the Arctic to the Black Sea.
 It increases the lethality of the Alliance through long-range fires, builds unit readiness in a complex joint, multi-national environment, and leverages host nation capabilities to increase USAREUR-AF’s operational reach.
 Dynamic Front includes more than 1,800 U.S. and 3,700 multi-national service members from 28 Allied and partner nations.
-(U.S. Army video by Spc.
+(U.S. Army photo by Spc.
 Julian Winston)

 |Date Taken: